brunoherbelin/vimix/README.md

     git clone --recursive https://github.com/brunoherbelin/vimix.git

-This will create the directory 'vimix', download the latest version of vimix code, and (recursively) clone all the internal git Dependencies.
+This will create the directory 'vimix', download the latest version of vimix code, and (recursively) clone all the internal git dependencies.

+**To only update a cloned git copy:**

+    git pull

 ## Compile